Nov 1, 2020 to Oct 31, 2021

 ✓ Appendix B: contact information for three (3) referees including one obstetrical consultant, one obstetrical nursing colleague, and one current or former midwifery practice partner, who are able to provide a direct assessment of your functioning within the maternity care domain.

 Please submit completed applications any of the following ways:

 Mail: Administrative Assistant

 Department of Midwifery BC Women’s Hospital & Health Centre 4500 Oak St, Box 162 Room D204K Vancouver BC V6H 3N1

 If you are unable to open the attached document, please contact Tracey Chang at firstname.lastname@example.org or (604) 875-2424, ext.
 6460, for assistance.

-All applicants will be contacted by November 23rd, 2018, regarding her/his application status.
+The deadline for completed application packages is END OF APRIL or until position is filled.
+All applicants will be contacted by May 6th, 2020, regarding her/his application status.
 Receipt of all applications will be confirmed by e-mail.
-If you have not received confirmation within 24 hours or by 10:00 am the following Monday morning, it is your responsibility to contact Tracey Chang via e- mail to confirm receipt.
+If you have not received confirmation within 24 hours or by 10:00 am on a Monday morning, it is your responsibility to contact Tracey Chang at the phone or e- mail above to confirm receipt.